jacob-greeley/Docker-Project-SYS265/README.md

 **No `version` key:** The top-level `version` property (e.g., `version: '3.8'`) is obsolete in Docker Compose V2+ and triggers a warning.
 Modern Compose automatically uses the latest schema.
 This project omits it intentionally.

 **Ubuntu cgroup v2 compatibility:** Ubuntu 22.04+ defaults to cgroup v2 (unified hierarchy), which can cause issues with container metric collectors.
-The cAdvisor service includes `cgroupns: host` and mounts `/sys/fs/cgroup:ro` to ensure it can read cgroup data correctly under the v2 hierarchy.
+The cAdvisor service includes `cgroup: host` and mounts `/sys/fs/cgroup:ro` to ensure it can read cgroup data correctly under the v2 hierarchy.
 The `--docker_only=true` flag limits cAdvisor to Docker containers only, and `--disable_metrics` disables metric collectors known to be problematic on cgroup v2.

 **Named volumes for persistence:** All stateful services (Prometheus, Grafana, MySQL, Alertmanager) use named Docker volumes.
 Data survives container restarts, image upgrades, and `docker compose down`.
 To destroy data, you must explicitly pass the `-v` flag.

 **Three isolated networks:** Services are segmented into `monitoring-net`, `backend-net`, and `frontend-net`.
 MySQL is not exposed to the monitoring network directly — only through the exporter.
 Nginx sits on both the monitoring and frontend networks.

 **Health checks on critical services:** Prometheus, Grafana, Nginx, and MySQL have health checks defined.
 Dependent services (like `grafana` depending on `prometheus`) use `condition: service_healthy` to ensure proper startup order.

+**Nginx Exporter:** Nginx does not natively expose Prometheus metrics.
+The `nginx-exporter` container scrapes Nginx's `stub_status` endpoint (`http://nginx:80/stub_status`) and re-exposes the data as Prometheus metrics on port 9113.
+Prometheus scrapes the exporter, not Nginx directly.

 **Read-only volume mounts (`:ro`):** Configuration files are mounted read-only to prevent containers from modifying the host files.